Ivan-Serbin/configure-ad/README.md

 </p>

 p>
 Next is going to be installing active directory on DC-1.
-For this you will need to go to server manager dashboard > add roles and features > Click next until you get to the option to add Active Directory Domain Service > continue without any changes until you get to install AD > a yellow flag will apear in the top right corner, click on that > promote this server to domain controller > add new forest [mydomain.com] > create a password for the root user > go untiol you can install AD > restart DC-1 > login as mydomain.com\[chosen name] or [choosen name]@mydomain.com
+For this you will need to go to server manager dashboard > add roles and features > Click next until you get to the option to add Active Directory Domain Service > continue without any changes until you get to install AD > a yellow flag will apear in the top right corner, click on that > promote this server to domain controller > add new forest [mydomain.com] > create a password for the root user > go untiol you can install AD > restart DC-1 > login as mydomain.com\[chosen name].
 </p>
 <br />